 FOR ARAB YOUNG WOMEN

-In Arab society, many teenage girls and young women feel conflicted about their identity as women and as part of a minority group wavering between conservative, traditional values and the modern world.
-The unique difficulties they face are indicated, for example, by a lack of basic skills such as a driver's license and Hebrew\English literacy; limited access to higher education and to quality employment; and a high rate of premature marriage.
+Teenage girls and young women in Arab society often feel conflicted about their identity as women in a minority group wavering between conservative, traditional values and the modern world.
+The unique difficulties they face are indicated, for example, by a lack of basic skills such as a driver's license and Hebrew\English literacy; limited access to higher education and to meaningful employment; and a high rate of premature marriage.

-The Nur ('light' in Arabic) initiative was launched is response to the large gap between the needs of this population and the available solutions.
-It is intended to develop a model of intervention to advance young Arab women (16-25) who experience social, economic or personal distress and have too little opportunities, but are also strongly motivated to change their lives and fulfill their aspirations.
-The initiative aims to reduce their exposure to risk factors, while helping to empower them in all dimensions: personal and emotional situation, education, financial independence, leadership and social involvement.
+The Noor ('light' in Arabic) initiative was launched is response to the large gap between the needs of this population and the available solutions.
+It is intended to develop a model of intervention to advance young Arab women (16-25) who experience social, economic or personal difficulties and have too little opportunities, but are also strongly motivated to change their lives and fulfill their aspirations.
+The initiative aims to advance and empower them in all dimensions, including personal and emotional situation, financial independence, leadership and social involvement.

-The pilot program will operate in a community-based model, where a holistic center is set up in each locality to provide a range of services addressing the most acute needs and obstacles – social status, education and employment.
-The center's activity will combine individual and group work and will include life skills workshops, matriculation and psychometric exam studies, vocational guidance and training, and more.
-The pilot will reach 8 communities over four years – starting with 4 in the first year and expanding in the second; the Ministry of Welfare will then take full responsibility for its nationwide implementation.
+The pilot program is community-based, with a holistic center in each locality providing a range of services addressing the most acute needs and obstacles – social status, education and employment.
+The centers' activity combines individual and group work and includes life skills workshops, matriculation and psychometric exam studies, vocational guidance and training, and more.

 National Insurance Institute

 44% of Arab women aged 18-24 are not studying or working, compared to 14% in Jewish society (2015)

 84% of the girls who married at age 17 or earlier were Muslim (2013)

 The monthly salary of Arab women is 57% lower than Jewish women (2015)